-A manager once told he that the worst bosses he had taught him the most... now that is an elegant thought but there is only so much suffering we should be allowed to take.
+A toxic manager once told me that it was his worst bosses who had taught him the most in life.
+That is an elegant thought but there is only so much suffering we can endure.
 The truth is, no one deserves to be treated unfairly by a person in power.

 Most of my career has been under horrible bosses.
 My old manager was right in that they taught me the most -- they taught me what I was willing to accept in my life and what I wanted real empathy to look like in leadership.
 I decided to become my own boss.
 You can do that, too.
 Here's something to get you started.

-1) First realize that being your own boss does not mean starting your own business (but you can, if you want!)
+1) First, realize that being your own boss does not mean starting your own business (but you can if you want!)
 Being your own boss means empowering yourself to take responsibility for what you do, and perform quality work because if you were the boss, that's what you'd want.
 You take on the level of responsibility in your work where you decide what's important, why it's important, and when you'd do it.
 You can do this within the realm of a 9 to 5, and even with a micromanaging manager.
-You'd just have to be extra strong in yourself, and know yourself and your vision.
+You'd just have to be extra strong in your self-belief and to know yourself and your purpose.

 3) Focus on adding value.
 Just by incorporating that one focus into everything you do, you can literally transform the way you work.
 When you focus on adding value, you turn from a place of taking value -- or asking "what's in it for me?" -- to a person who gives value to others -- "what can I do to help you?"

-The key is to focus on value that is valuable to the person you are serving.
-Because what do people really want?
-People want their needs met.
-If you really think about your customers and what they want, and you give it to them, you can't help but be successful -- monetarily, spiritually and productively.
+The key is to focus on what is valuable to the person you are serving.
+People just want their needs met.
+Anything a person ever does is indirectly or directly done to meet their particular needs.
+If you really think about your customers and what they want, then you give it to them, you can't help but be successful -- monetarily, spiritually, and productively.